When I Look at You: Composition

 "When I Look at You" is a length of four minutes and ten seconds.
 According to Katie Byrne of MTV News, the song is a power ballad.
-The song is set in 3/4 time and has a moderate tempo of 138 beats per minute.
+The pop rock song is set in 3/4 time and has a moderate tempo of 138 beats per minute.
 It is written in the key of G major and Cyrus's vocals span two octaves, from G_{3} to E_{5}.
 The song begins with piano in its intro and then transitions to Cyrus singing in a hushed tone.
 She begins to belt towards the second verse and an electric guitar solo follows the second chorus, showing the influence of country music on the song.
 It follows the chord progression E♭m–G♭–D♭–C♭–C♭.
 Jocelyn Vena, also of MTV News, interpreted the lyrics of "When I Look at You" to be about Cyrus' dream boy.

 According to Byrne, the last line — "You appear just like a dream to me" — is very fantasy-like.